June 20, 2018

 How we know journalism is good for democracy

-According to new data being released later this month, at least 900 communities across the United States have faced profound erosion in their access to local news and information since 2004.
+According to new data, at least 900 communities across the United States have faced profound erosion in their access to local news and information since 2004.
 Writing about the data in Poynter recently, Tom Stites argued that “News deserts are ominous to democracy.”
 That warning rings true, and is often repeated by others, but what does that mean in practice and how do we know?

 The idea that the health of our democracy is contingent on the health of journalism inspires our work here at Democracy Fund, and has animated ideas about people’s access to information in America since its earliest days.
 In 1822, James Madison wrote to the Lieutenant Governor of Kentucky to applaud the state’s support for a new system of general education.
 “A popular Government, without popular information, or the means of acquiring it, is but a Prologue to a Farce or a Tragedy; or, perhaps both,” wrote Madison.
 “And a people who mean to be their own Governors, must arm themselves with the power which knowledge gives.”